fatihsinanesen/TURKFACT/README.md

 - **Fake Content**: 722 samples

 The data was collected from various online sources, including social media and fact-checking websites such as Teyit.org.
+The dataset was loaded in the repo as training_data_news.xlsx.

 ## Model Training